arcanemachine/Ergo-S-1-Extras/extra-purchase-list-info.md

 ### Links

 - AliExpress: https://www.aliexpress.com/item/1005002592649419.html
   - NOTE: The linked item comes in a 3-pack of single-battery holders.
-		- Stick with the single-battery holder.
+  - You only need a single-battery holder.
 A single battery will be sufficient to power the keyboard for months.
+  - Warning: The linked item says not to use the battery holder when charging.
+I have used it while charging without any issues, but am passing the warning along nonetheless.
+(The battery charges very slowly, so I believe there is minimal risk of melting, fires, etc.)

 - AliExpress (archive link): https://archive.ph/wip/vdJLO